 RCM Theory & History Group Classes

 Classes prepare students for Royal Conservatory exams, high school exams (AP/IB), and to meet entrance requirements for college and university music programs.
-Weekly classes run September to May.
+Weekly classes run September to December in preparation for the December RCM exam, and January to May in preparation for the May exam.
 Students are responsible for exam registration and payment.

 Intensive summer theory and history classes are also available.
 See Summer Theory for course descriptions and fees.